How to check if a 'special offer' deal is genuine

 How to check whether a special offer is genuine - our top five tips

-1. Check the price of the product on offer across multiple shops.
-This is the most basic check you can do, but our research has found that not all shoppers do it when buying in the sales.
+1. Check the price of the product on offer across multiple shops

+This is the most basic check you can do, but our research found that 12% of Black Friday sales shoppers didn't do this in 2016.

-We've often found that more than one shop will sell a product at a similar price, but there's only one that's claiming that the price is a special offer.
+We've often found that more than one shop will sell a product at a similar price, but only one claims that the price is a special offer.

-For example, if four shops are selling the same washing machine for £250 but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a special deal.
+For example, if four shops are selling the same washing machine for £250 but only one is claiming it's a special offer at 'Now £250, was £300', it's a pretty good indicator that the price is not a particularly special deal.

 Of course, if you're happy to pay £250 for that particular washing machine, that's fine.
-But don't snap it up on the grounds that you think you're getting an unusually good deal.
+But don't snap it up thinking you're getting a bargain.

-2. Check the price history.
-Use our reviews to make a shortlist of the products you want to look out for.
+Use our reviews to make a shortlist of the products you want to look out for in the sales.
 Make a note of the current price at the same time.

-By taking note of prices before you hit the shops, you can check how any discounts compare to the usual recent selling price.
+By taking note of prices in advance, you can check how any new discounts compare to the usual recent selling price.

-Some sites, such as Pricerunner and CamelCamelCamel, also show graphs of the historic price of products.
+Many of our reviews feature our Price Predictor tool, which will show you a graph of the historic price of a particular product.
+As it will show you the lowest price it's ever been, you can use it to determine whether the deals you spot are genuine.
+Read our guide on how to use Price Predictor to save on your purchases to find out more.

+For pricing data for other products, try sites such as Pricerunner and CamelCamelCamel.
 Pricerunner gives an average across shops, while CamelCamelCamel only shows Amazon prices.
-The price predictor function in our reviews of washing machines and TVs also show historic prices over the last few weeks.

-3. Look out for notes or signs explaining offers.
 The rules that govern special offers are vague.
-In some instances, shops can get away with using older 'was' prices if they put up a sign explaining the offer.
-Tactics like these can make offers look better than they actually are.
+In some instances, shops can get away with using 'was' prices that haven't been used for a long time if they put up a sign explaining the deal.
+Tactics like these can make offers look better than they are.

 We've seen notes that explained the product was actually only at the higher price for a fortnight, six months before the current offer.

-We've also seen these notes in many guises.
-From the relatively explicit to the completely buried - where we've had to scroll through 10 screens of small print in order to uncover some vague wording about the offer.
+We've seen these notes in many guises, from the relatively explicit to the completely buried - where we've had to scroll through masses of small print to uncover vague wording - so it's worth doing some thorough research.

-Technically, the latter isn't allowed.
-But it doesn't seem to have stopped some shops from deploying this as a technique.

-4. Be wary of 'was prices' or RRP comparisons.
-Offers like ‘was £100, now £50’, in our experience, exaggerate the discount you're actually getting.
+4. Be wary of 'was prices' or RRP comparisons

+In our experience, offers like ‘was £100, now £50’ tend to exaggerate the discount you're getting.
-Shops are supposed to use the most recent price that the item was sold at for 28 consecutive days or more as the 'was' price.
-But our research has found many cases where the shop didn’t use the ‘was’ price it should have – and few where it had.

 The RRP (recommended retail price) is a manufacturer's price, and any RRPs used are meant to reflect the current market value of that product.